magdaleno88/Sam_Oct_IA/docs/installation.md

 **Requirements:**
 - Apple Silicon Mac (M1/M2/M3)
 - macOS 12.0 or higher
+- Base TensorFlow 2.16.2 (installed by default)

+**Note:**
-**Note:** Only works on Apple Silicon Macs.
-On Intel Macs, use `--extra cpu` instead.
-The platform markers will automatically prevent installation on Intel Macs.
+- Only works on Apple Silicon Macs.
+On Intel Macs, use CPU installation instead.
+- `tensorflow-metal==1.2.0` is installed alongside TensorFlow 2.16.2.
+- `tensorflow-macos` is not required; `tensorflow-metal` works directly with the base TensorFlow package.

 ### Verify Installation